Introduction - to Differential Equations (d.e.’s)

 independent variable. i.e.

-dy/dx = 5 is a first order d.e. (due to the term dy/dx )
+dy/dx = 5 is a first order d.e. (do to the term dy/dx )

-A d.e. is classified as ordinary if it contains only one independent variable, x.
+A differential equation is classified as ordinary if it contains only one independent

-The two examples in section 3 above are both ordinary d.e.’s.
+variable, x.
+The two examples in the table above are both ordinary differential equations.

-A d.e. that has more than one independent variable is a partial d.e. i.e. The d .e.
+A differential equation that has more than one independent variable, say x and t, is a

 Click here to continue with discussion of an introduction to d.e.’s.